Advice > Software engineering

 Example "bias for action" questions asked by Amazon

-Have backbone; disagree and commit — "Leaders are obligated to respectfully challenge decisions when they disagree, even when doing so is uncomfortable or exhausting.
+Have backbone; disagree and commit"Leaders are obligated to respectfully challenge decisions when they disagree, even when doing so is uncomfortable or exhausting.
 Leaders have conviction and are tenacious.
 They do not compromise for the sake of social cohesion.
 Once a decision is determined, they commit wholly.”

-Any group of smart leaders will disagree at some point.
+Any group of intelligent leaders will disagree at some point.
 Amazon wants to see that you know when to challenge ideas and escalate problems to senior leadership.
-At the same time, they want to know you can sense the right time to move forward regardless of your disagreement.

 Example "have backbone; disagree and commit" questions asked by Amazon

-Invent and simplify — "Leaders expect and require innovation and invention from their teams and always find ways to simplify.
-They are externally aware, look for new ideas from everywhere, and are not limited by “not invented here."
+Invent and simplify: "Leaders expect and require innovation and invention from their teams and always find ways to simplify.
+They are externally aware, look for new ideas from everywhere, and are not limited by 'not invented here.’
 Because we do new things, we accept that we may be misunderstood for long periods of time.”

-You’ll also want to show that you know how to execute big ideas as simply and cheaply as possible.
-“Think about examples where you've come up with innovative, alternative solutions instead of building a feature that required engineering resources,” Dessy, ex-Amazon interviewer says.
+“Think about examples where you've come up with innovative, alternative solutions instead of building a feature that required engineering resources,” Dessy says.

 Example "invent and simplify" questions asked by Amazon

-• Tell me about a time you suggested a new approach
+• Tell me about a time you suggested a new approach.

 • What is the most innovative idea you've ever had?

-Dive deep — "Leaders operate at all levels, stay connected to the details, audit frequently, and are skeptical when metrics and anecdote differ.
+Dive deep: "Leaders operate at all levels, stay connected to the details, audit frequently, and are skeptical when metrics and anecdote differ.
 No task is beneath them.”

 When something isn’t working, SDEs need to quickly find a solution.
 Interviewers want to see that you are excited to dive deep when problems arise.